 After 15 minutes the sound spectacle stopped and the group of Gibbons left.
 Sure it wasn’t the swiftest and easiest recording to capture, but being in the presence of them was all worth it!

-As a Complete Library user (just $10) you can have these sounds and thousands more!
-All sounds included in this post can be found in
+As a Complete Library user (just $10) you can find these sound effects and thousands of more field recordings inside our cloud and use it without credit attribution to us!
+All sounds included in this post can be found inside the Vietnam Category 3.

 VR AMBISONIC SOUND LIBRARY